A “Window function” is a variation on an aggregation function. Where an aggregation function, like

 Note that

-is calculated as the sum of the value val for the current row plus its value for all preceding rows.
-To compute the sum over the logical frameRANGE BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW
+SUM(val)is calculated as the sum of the value val for the current row plus its value for all preceding rows.
+To compute the sum over the logical frameRANGE BETWEEN UNBOUNDED PRECEDING AND CURRENT ROWwe could perform a query like the following:

 SELECT i, val, SUM(val) OVER(ORDER BY val RANGE BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW) AS Range_Sum FROM test; i val Range_Sum ------------------------------------------------------------------------------ 1 100 100 2 200 700 3 200 700 4 200 700 5 300 1000 Selected records: 5